 8 times in the book of Revelation are blessings associated with heaven and eternal life promised specifically and exclusively to those who overcome (2:7, 11, 17, 26; 3:5, 12, 21; 21:7).
 Does this mean that Christians must do something in order to qualify for heaven?
 What does it mean to overcome?
 How do we overcome and thus qualify for the blessings that these scriptures promise?

 The Wrong Interpretation

-According to one understanding, these scriptures teach that in order to go to heaven one must be an overcomer i.e. one must overcome sin, temptation and worldliness.
+According to one understanding, these scriptures teach that in order to go to heaven one must overcome sin, temptation and worldliness.
 I have even heard a preacher theorize, “It is one thing to be saved, another to go to heaven.
 We are saved by grace through faith, but it is only when we learn to overcome are we qualified for heaven.
 Even those in heaven must learn to overcome otherwise they may fall into sin just as Lucifer did and backslide and end up in hell.”

-Secondly this understanding of the word overcome is contrary to the use of the word in Revelation and the writings of John.
+Secondly this understanding of the word overcome is contrary to the use of the word in the book of Revelation and in the writings of John.
 There are basically 2 words that mean to overcome in the Bible:

 1) katakurieuo – to exercise authority or literally to lord over (see Matt.
 20:25, Mark 10:42, Acts 19:16; 1 Pet.
 5:3, Gen. 1:28).
 If this were the word used in the book of Revelation, then it would mean that overcoming sin is necessary to go to heaven.
 It would also mean that none of us would ever go there.

-In 1 John 2:13, 14 believers are said to “have overcome” the evil one.
-5:4 sheds some more light on it.
-It is our faith (saving faith*) that causes us to overcome.
+In 1 John 2:13, 14 all believers are said to “have overcome” the evil one.
+1 John 5:4 sheds some more light on it.
+It is our faith (saving faith) that causes us to overcome.
 We have overcome the world and the devil the minute we are born again.
 Some people teach weird doctrines like we must have some special kind of faith to overcome.
 But this faith is clearly talking about saving faith.
 The context is referring to those who are "born of God", so it cannot be referring to any other kind of faith.
 All Christians have (past tense) overcome the evil one.